 Deb Parrella has been teaching natural history to children and adults for more than 20 years.
 She leads Nature Program and Knee High Nature workshops throughout Vermont, adding activities, skits and games to the program from her deep bag of teaching ideas.
 Deb worked with the Vermont Institute of Natural Science's ELF program for many years and was a lead author of the second edition of Hands-On Nature.
 As Director of School Programs for Shelburne Farms, she coordinated programs for K-6 students and their teachers.
 She is the author of the much beloved text, Project Seasons, a hands-on elementary science activity guide for teachers.
 Deb has been on the board of the New England Environmental Education Alliance and VT SWEEP.
 Deb received her Master's degree from Michigan State University and a B.A. at the University of Vermont.

 Lisa Purcell has been leading community-based environmental education programs with adults and children for more than 20 years.
 She believes people of all ages need a connection with the great outdoors, and she loves her work -- watching individuals look at the world around them with new eyes.
 Now Director of Four Winds, Lisa was the Associate Director at Smokey House Center in Danby, VT and spent many years as ELF Program Director at the Vermont Institute of Natural Science.
-She currently serves as chair of Vermont's Statewide Environmental Education Programs (SWEEP) and of the New England Environmental Education Alliance (NEEEA) board of directors.
+She currently serves as secretary of Vermont's Statewide Environmental Education Programs (SWEEP) and president of the New England Environmental Education Alliance (NEEEA) board of directors.
 Over the years, Lisa has held a variety of education-related positions: coordinating adventure-based team building and staff professional development programs, developing a college service learning program, assisting in a preschool, working in public and school libraries.
 She is the editor of Hands-On Nature, 2nd edition (2000), a natural science curriculum guide.
 Lisa earned a Master's degree in environmental administration from Antioch New England Graduate School and a B.A. in Geography from Indiana University, Bloomington, IN.

 Chris Runcie was an Environmental Studies major at Middlebury College where she did research on frequency-dependent selection in fruit flies.
 Later she attended graduate school and received an MA and PhD in Zoology for her research on chemical trail-laying in a termite species.
 Returning to Vermont, Chris spent many years as a full-time mother of three, but found the time to pursue her delight and interest in nature through the Forest & Field Club, the Lewis Creek Association, and as a volunteer with the Environmental Learning for the Future (ELF) program.
 She became an ELF trainer at VINS in 1997 and taught the program for 9 years.
 Chris was a lead author of the second edition of Hands-On Nature.
 Chris leads Nature Program workshops in northern and central Vermont and New York.
 In 2008, she was a visiting faculty member of Middlebury College, leading a winter term course with 30 students entitled "Community-based Environmental Education."
 Chris is keenly interested in birdsong, in insect behavior, in plant and animal relationships, and in engaging people of all ages in learning about nature.